Merlin and the Sword

 Merlin and the Sword is a 1985 American made-for-television fantasy adventure sword and sorcery film based on the Arthurian legend.
 It was released in some regions as Arthur the King.

 Plot

-A woman falls into an icy cave at Stonehenge and wakes up in Arthurian times.
-King Arthur's wife is kidnapped by his evil sister Morgan Le Fay.
-Lancelot is sent out to try and retrieve the lost queen and ends up falling in love with her.
+A woman named Katherine falls into an icy cave at Stonehenge and wakes up in Arthurian times.
+King Arthur's wife Guinevere is kidnapped by his evil sister Morgan Le Fay.
+Lancelot is sent out to try to retrieve the lost queen and ends up falling in love with her.